ladpriteshkumar/Interview-Question-Answer/Csharp-dotnet/AspDotNetWebApi/README.md

 - **Stateless Communication:**
   Communication between client and server should be stateless, meaning that each request from a client should contain all the information necessary for the server to understand and process the request.
-  Each request from a client to a server must contain all the information the server needs to fulfill the request.
-The server does not store any state about the client between requests.

 - **Use HTTP Methods Correctly:**
   Use standard HTTP methods to perform CRUD operations:
     GET: Retrieve data.